How-to regular to direct MF plan switch

 From WebNotes, a public knowledge base.
 Last updated .
 Reading time ~5 min.

-The regular-to-direct switch is one of the highest-leverage tax/cost decisions for retail investors who started with distributor-channel regular plans.
+The regular-to-direct switch is one of the highest-impact cost decisions for retail investors who started with distributor-channel regular plans.
 The TER savings over a long horizon typically exceed the immediate capital-gain tax on the switch.
-The optimal strategy uses phased switching across multiple FYs to leverage the Rs 1.25 lakh LTCG exemption.
+The optimal strategy uses phased switching across multiple FYs to use the Rs 1.25 lakh LTCG exemption each year.

 Conflict-of-interest disclosure.
 This guide is published by WebNotes Editorial Team for informational purposes.
 WebNotes has no commercial relationship with any AMC, distributor, or RIA.
 No affiliate commission is earned.
 For complex multi-folio tax-cost optimisation, consult a Chartered Accountant.